lucaspacagnan/lucaspacagnan.github.io/about.md

 permalink: /about/
 ---

-I'm an MPhil student at State University of Londrina (UEL) in Brazil and a researcher at [GEFIL](https://gefilblog.wordpress.com/) (a research group on Ethics, Legal e Political philosophy at UEL).
+I'm an MPhil student at State University of Londrina (UEL) in Brazil and a researcher at [GEFIL](https://gefilblog.wordpress.com/) (a research group on Ethics, Legal e Political Philosophy at UEL).

 My research is focused on metatheoretical issues evolving a descriptive theory of law and the proper role of conceptual analysis in jurisprudence.